 Write down your thoughts.
 I found keeping a journal to be helpful.
 I would write down the small gestures, my fears, my emotions.
 Writing them down became a release for me and helped me get a handle on my feelings.

-Hopefully these tips will help you!
+Hopefully these tips will help you survive the affair!